isolver/ECEM13_PyET/source/content/adding_et_func.rst

 F. Close the connection to the ET device.

-This can be done by writing Python script and using PsychoPy in the Coder mode, or by adding custom python code segments to the Builder Interface using text entry areas that only allow the displaying of 3 or 4 lines of code at once since the text areas can not be resized vertically.
-Fun!
+This can be done by writing Python script and using PsychoPy in the Coder mode, or by adding custom python code segments.
-(back at ya J).

 *******************************
 Using an Eye Tracker from Coder